The Aviation Law Review: Dominican Republic

-Notwithstanding the above, the Dominican Consumer Law41 – which aims to protect the economic interests of consumers through equitable treatment and through the prevention of discriminatory or abusive behaviour on behalf of providers of goods and services – contains general principles that shall be followed by all services providers in the country.
+Notwithstanding the above, the Dominican Consumer Law42 – which aims to protect the economic interests of consumers through equitable treatment and through the prevention of discriminatory or abusive behaviour on behalf of providers of goods and services – contains general principles that shall be followed by all service providers in the country.

 The Dominican Republic does not have state-founded social security or medical support for those incapacitated in aviation accidents.

 The use of remotely piloted aircraft systems (RPAs) or drones in the Dominican Republic has increased, with more individuals and companies using them for the construction industry, agriculture, marketing and other activities.
 As a result, in 2015 the IDAC issued Resolution 008/2015, which regulates the use and operation of RPAs or drones within the national territory.
-This Resolution is transitory, as it will be replaced once the ICAO adopts and publishes regulations regarding RPAs and consequently, the IDAC issues a new Resolution on this regard.
+This Resolution is transitory, as it will be replaced once the ICAO adopts and publishes regulations regarding RPAs and, consequently, the IDAC issues a new resolution in this regard.

-Pursuant to Resolution 008/2015, individuals and entities that perform recreational activities with RPAs weighing less than 4.4 pounds, are not required to obtain authorisation from the IDAC to operate the RPAs.
+Pursuant to Resolution 008/2015, individuals and entities that perform recreational activities with RPAs weighing less than 4.4 pounds are not required to obtain an authorisation from the IDAC to operate RPAs.
 However, they need to comply with the flying requirements and restrictions included in the Resolution.
-On the other hand, individuals and entities that carry out air operations with RPAs weighing from 4.4 pounds up to 55 pounds, will need to (1) register the RPAs before the IDAC and obtain the corresponding registration card for the aircraft, and (2) register as RPA operators and obtain the corresponding licence, which will be valid for 24 months.
+On the other hand, individuals and entities that carry out air operations with RPAs weighing from 4.4 pounds up to 55 pounds will need to register the RPAs before the IDAC and obtain the corresponding registration card for the aircraft, as well as register as RPA operators and obtain the corresponding licence, which will be valid for 24 months.

-Law No. 491-06 on Civil Aviation provides that owners, operators and crew members of a civil aircraft must notify the IDAC immediately regarding accidents and incidents affecting said aircraft within the territory of the Dominican Republic or abroad, if said aircraft has Dominican registration.43 Authorities must also notify IDAC of the occurrence of any accident.44
+Law No. 491-06 on Civil Aviation provides that owners, operators and crew members of a civil aircraft must notify the IDAC immediately regarding accidents and incidents affecting said aircraft within the territory of the Dominican Republic or abroad if said aircraft have Dominican registration.44 Authorities must also notify the IDAC of the occurrence of any accident.45

-In addition to the aforementioned mandatory reporting obligations, by means of Resolution No.003/201545 the IDAC created the Operational Security State Program of the Dominican Republic (PEGSO).
-This programme describes the responsibilities of the state in regard to operational security management and provides that the IDAC will implement means for voluntary and confidential reporting of matters that might negatively affect operational security.46
+In addition to the aforementioned mandatory reporting obligations, by means of Resolution No.003/2015,46 the IDAC created PEGSO, the operational security state programme of the Dominican Republic.
+PEGSO describes the responsibilities of the state as regards operational security management and provides that the IDAC will implement means for voluntary and confidential reporting of matters that might negatively affect operational security.47

 In this sense, the IDAC created the confidential voluntary reporting system (SIAGA RVC), which is an online platform that facilitates the gathering of information regarding operational security deficiencies, real or potential, which might not be detected through mandatory reporting mechanisms.
-This platform allows for voluntary and confidential reporting, by means of an online form, which can be filled out anonymously.
+This platform allows for voluntary and confidential reporting by means of an online form that can be filled out anonymously.

 The year in review